-- Eat in one of the city’s amazing dining choices- from the informal L’escargot Bleu or Le Roi Fou on Broughton Street, Fishers in Leith, Scran and Scallie, to Rhubarb for experience and setting to remember, to Michelin standard of The Kitchin, Martin Wishart, 21212.
+- Eat in one of the city’s amazing dining choices- from the informal L’escargot Bleu or Le Roi Fou on Broughton Street, Fishers in Leith, to Rhubarb for experience and setting to remember, to Michelin standard of Number One at the Balmoral Hotel, Martin Wishart, 21212.

 - Take a walk along the Water of Leith- you can stop off at the Botanic Gardens, Dean Village and finally the Gallery of Modern Art and the Dean Gallery (great lunch at their cafés).